joeyshi12/neural-net-classifier/README.md

 # digit-recognition

-A mathematical description and implementation for a neural net classifier.
+A mathematical explanation and implementation for a neural net classifier.
 A Pygame application for drawing numbers and making predictions with the model is provided for testing purposes.

 **Usage**: hold down the left mouse-click to start drawing on the window.
 Press space-bar to clear the window and display your model's prediction.